mihirdaka/support.ai_flutter_app/README.md

 # Support.ai Flutter App (iOS+Android+Web)

-Here is my ai chatbot app Support.ai Frontwnd of this product is developed using Flutter framework.
+Here is my ai chatbot app Support.ai Frontend of this product is developed using Flutter framework.
+Where as the backend for this project is developed using Node.js and other dependecies.

+Here is the backend repo :(https://github.com/mihirdaka/support.ai_backend)

 ## Requirements

 This project requiers Flutter framework to be installed: